 Most critical in an approach toward suppressing or containing any vector-borne

-infection is the ability to pursue research directions on the basis of
+infection is the ability to select research directions on the basis of

 practical matters.
-Any anti-dengue campaign that is designed should have
+Any anti-dengue campaign that is designed should pursue

-easy to achieve objectives that are worthwhile and sustainable.
-Failure
+attainable objectives that are worthwhile and sustainable.
+Failure to

-to satisfy any of these criteria may result in the worst public health
+satisfy any of these criteria may result in the worst public health harm,

 Activities and Puzzles